mfkrause/homebridge-people-x-pro/README.md

 # Installation

 1. Install homebridge (if not already installed) using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-people-x`
+2. Install this plugin using: `npm install -g mfkrause/homebridge-people-x-pro`
 3. Update your configuration file.
 See below for a sample.

 # Configuration